slu-soc5650/final-project/docs/topic.md

 2. identify the data you are using to address that question,
 3. and the main category within the data you would like to map.

-Once you have your memo drafted, open the issue and [assign it](https://help.github.com/articles/assigning-issues-and-pull-requests-to-other-github-users/) to Chris and Branson for review.
+Once you have your memo drafted, open the issue and [assign it](https://help.github.com/articles/assigning-issues-and-pull-requests-to-other-github-users/) to Chris and Carter for review.